Step up your coding game with AI-powered Code Explainer. Get insights like never before!

 Many steps are involved in the data science pipeline, going from raw data to building an optimized machine learning model for the given task.
 However, data processing is the step that requires the most effort and time, and which has a direct influence and impact on the performance of the models later on.

-In this article, we will focus on how to apply some feature selection on our dataset which represents a core aspect of the data preprocessing phase.
+In this article, we will focus on how to apply some feature selection to our dataset, which represents a core aspect of the data preprocessing phase.
 But before diving into coding and implementing the different techniques used for these tasks, let us first define what we mean by feature selection.

 Feature selection is the process of choosing a subset of features from the dataset that contributes the most to the performance of the model, and this without applying any type of transformation on it.